m0sc0/EX280/P6/README.md

 remove label env to nodes
 login as dev
 switch to schedule-pods-ts
-get pods and describe node and solve issue lab schedule-pods finish
+get pods and describe node and solve issue Pods only run in nodes with label client=ACME lab schedule-pods finish